lrgresearch/gpaw-tools/development/inputfilekeywords.md

 Boolean

 #### Description
 This keyword is used for a possible problem.
-If you have double number of elements in your final file, please use this keyword as `True`.
+If you have double the number of elements in your final file, please use this keyword as `True`.

 #### Default
 True